emilioforrer/resources/README.md

 It's a gem that help's you to create **CRUD** controllers for your models in a **very fast** and **flexible** way.

+**Note:** Version 1.0.0+ introduces some breaking changes, to see the list of this change please check [CHANGE_LOG.md](https://github.com/emilioforrer/resources/blob/master/CHANGELOG.md)

 ----------